stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 ## VI.

-Thus was Pánfilo de Zamacona y Nu&ntilde;ez absorbed for four years into the life of the sinister city of Tsath in the blue-litten nether world of K'n-yan.
+Thus was Pánfilo de Zamacona y Nuñez absorbed for four years into the life of the sinister city of Tsath in the blue-litten nether world of K'n-yan.
 All that he learned and saw and did is clearly not told in his manuscript; for a pious reticence overcame him when he began to write in his native Spanish tongue, and he dared not set down